 - Detailed information regarding executive pay, benefits and severance contracts

 Hiring an independent contractor comes with substantial benefits, but could create problems if not correctly handled.
 For example, you cannot simply call someone an independent contractor; they must meet the classification criteria of an independent contractor under federal and state law.

 The IRS may charge back taxes, penalties and interest to an employer who misclassifies an employee as an independent contractor, even if the mistake is innocent and accidental.
 Other government agencies can also penalize you for not complying with regulations regarding workers’ compensation, unemployment insurance, health insurance, and wage and hours laws – laws that are applicable to employees, but not independent contractors.

-To avoid misclassification, Attorney Calhoun reviews the details of your employment relationship and suggests steps you can take to fulfill and preserve the independent contractor status.
-She will draft terms in your independent contractor agreement that clearly and appropriately identifies the workers’ independent position with your company.
+To avoid misclassification, we review the details of your employment relationship and suggest steps you can take to fulfill and preserve the independent contractor status.
+We will draft terms in your independent contractor agreement that clearly and appropriately identifies the workers’ independent position with your company.

 Learn More About Employment Contracts That Protect Your Best Interests